 An unconditional contractor’s lien release form is an integral piece of documentation, particularly when payments that are due to third parties, such as contracts, subcontractors, mechanics, and the like, are yet to be cleared.
 It is a type of lien release that indicates that the property owner has made alternative arrangements to pay off the amount owed and that the property itself cannot be held as collateral in the instance that payments, for whatever reason, haven’t been made on time.
-Typically, such forms are necessary when payments are scheduled to be made in installments, but require a fair amount of good-faith between all the parties contingent to the agreement.
+Typically, such forms are necessary when payments are scheduled to be made in installments, but require a fair amount of good faith between all the parties contingent on the agreement.

 What is a lien?

 A lien is a piece of documentation that entitles the creditor(s) and/or service provider(s) to hold on to any collateral property in the event that a debt owed to them isn’t fulfilled.
 The owner typically grants the property and is designated the title of alienee, while the party that is granted temporary hold of the property is known as the lienor.

 How does an unconditional lien release work?